 While this shrub may look delicate, it is known for being highly tolerant to wind, high heat, deep cold, snow, and even the rigor.s of big city life.
 Its resistance to drought and deer makes it a favorite in country settings for planting as a border near fields or meadows.
 The Golden Bell Forsythia is an exceptionally versatile shrub that will reward its keepers with years of beauty and service.

 Forsythia blooms bright yellow flowers during the early spring.

 All About Forsythias

-Because they grow to great spreads quickly, owners need to plant the shrubs at least five feet apart when hedging.
+Because they grow to great spreads quickly, owners must plant the shrubs at least five feet apart when hedging.
 It would be best if you also remembered that their fast growth rate could cause the outer leaves to exhibit a frizzy appearance, so it will require occasional pruning to maintain a well-kept appearance.

 The forsythia seed is a known antioxidant and anti-inflammatory substance.
 Forsythia extract is an active ingredient in several medicinal products, including anti-fungal creams, dandruff shampoos, and acne scrubs.

-A forsythia shrub is a deciduous plant whose leaves will morph from lush green in the spring and summer to a bright yellow or deep violet during the fall and early winter.
+This shrub is a deciduous plant whose leaves will morph from lush green in the spring and summer to a bright yellow or deep violet during the fall and early winter.
 Their golden bell-shaped flowers bloom throughout the spring and early summer; they are often garnished for salads and other meals.

-There are seven known species of forsythia shrubs, with the significant differences being the growth pattern, which ranges from a treelike branching to an upward-pointing, vase-like style.
+There are seven known species of forsythia shrubs, with the significant difference being the growth pattern, which ranges from a treelike branching to an upward-pointing, vase-like style.
 Their scientific/Latin name is forsythia x intermedia.